nicoquant/Econometrics-from-Scratch/README.md

 # SolvingLinearSystems.py

 One can find a script to solve a linear system using the Cholesky decomposition method.
-The program is not efficient (the running time for high dimentional matrix is high).

 # MarkovChains.py